chaoss/wg-value/README.md

 and are likely missing some of you.
 If you find yourself listed here and want to be removed, please create a pull request or ask a maintainer.

-## Related Works

-Collection of initiatives and related works that can inform our work or that we can collaborate with.

-* TBD